 Note that you cannot install AM with an external configuration store that already contains configuration data.

-This example installs AM with an external configuration store.
-The install process will use the configuration store options for the external user store.
+This example installs AM with an external configuration store, which is also used as the external user store.
 Before running the amster command:

 • Prepare the external configuration data store as detailed in the ForgeRock Access Management Installation Guide.